open-mmlab/mmsegmentation/docs/en/overview.md

 # Overview

-This chapter introduces you to the framework of MMSegmentation, the basic conception of semantic segmentation, and provides links to detailed tutorials about MMSegmentation.
+This chapter introduces you to the framework of MMSegmentation, and the basic conception of semantic segmentation.
+It also provides links to detailed tutorials about MMSegmentation.

 ## What is semantic segmentation?